webpro/awesome-dotfiles/README.md

 ## Tools

 * [Ansible](http://www.ansible.com/home) - Ansible is a radically simple configuration-management, application deployment, task-execution, and multinode orchestration engine.
+* [antigen](http://antigen.sharats.me/) - Plugin manager for zsh, inspired by oh-my-zsh and vundle.
+Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 * [battleschool](https://github.com/spencergibb/battleschool) - Development environment provisioning using ansible
 * [Bork](https://github.com/mattly/bork) - a bash DSL for config management
 * [dotbot](https://github.com/anishathalye/dotbot) - A tool that bootstraps your dotfiles